 So, what is a brand voice?
-It’s the unique way that your company communicates using words.
-Just like Ernest Hemingway and Dr. Seuss are both great authors with totally different voices/styles, companies can distinguish themselves from the competition by having a great voice.
+It’s a unique way that your company communicates using words.
+Just like Ernest Hemingway and Dr. Seuss are great authors with totally different voices/styles, companies can distinguish themselves from the competition by having a great voice.

 Here’s the problem: even if you personally have a great voice that’s unique and enhances your brand, it’s not enough.
 Eventually, other people will start writing for your brand and they’ll bring in inconsistencies that will destroy the voice you’ve cultivated.
 To stop this, you need to create a brand voice that everyone can apply and follow.

-If you’re interested in developing a brand voice, then what should you do?
+If you’re interested in developing a brand voice, what should you do?

 - Define your core values.
 Companies need to build themselves on values and vision.
 If you don’t communicate these effectively, then you’re another commodity competing on price.